open/close all folders

 - In one of the volumes of Animorphs Ax is forced to demorph in front of a human (to his andalite form) when his morph is poisoned.
 Marco, disguised in morph and speaking for Ax using thought-speak, attempts to convince the human that Ax is friendly using this phrase.

 - In the Star Wars Expanded Universe, the Nikto are a species of reptilian slaves, while Barada and Klaatu are two of Jabba the Hutt's lackeys.

-- In the Stephen King novel, The Tommyknockers, a young reporter, John Leandro, is convinced that something is wrong in a small town called Haven.
+- In the Stephen King novel The Tommyknockers, a young reporter, John Leandro, is convinced that something is wrong in a small town called Haven.
 His colleague, David Bright mocks him from it, saying that it's must be "green men from space" and quotes the phrase.
 (The town is actually controlled by aliens).

 - The Poisonwood Bible gives a brief mention of this phrase when Rachel wants to yell some foreign language at the Congolese villagers, among other options "Bukabuka" or "We like Ike".

 - Reunion has a scientist named Klaatoo and a planet named after him with moons called Barada and Nikto.
 The manual mentions he is a fan of old SF films and the discoverer of the planet Klaatoo.
 The moons get discovered much later, though.